mratanusarkar/NodeJS-ProgressBar/README.md

 # Planned features for upcoming version
 TODO: add examples in readme for forEach, for/in, for/of, do/while and other types of loops in js and node <br>
-TODO: add support for async loops in js and node
+TODO: add support for async loops in js and node <br>
-TODO: add support for macOS
+TODO: add support for macOS <br>
-TODO: make the cli ui even better
+TODO: make the cli ui even better <br>